 According to the Missouri Bar, you're liable for your attorney’s fees whether you like the result your divorce lawyer gets for you or not.
 Your legal costs can skyrocket if you find yourself in the middle of a bitter divorce fight, and if you go to trial because you and your spouse can’t reach a settlement, a judge makes the ultimate decisions regarding custody, property and support.
 The overall cost of a divorce in Missouri is usually commensurate with how quickly and easily spouses can agree on the terms of the divorce.

 It's illegal for divorce lawyers to work on a contingency basis.
 They usually require a retainer agreement and bill their time against your retainer fee, or down payment, in either six-minute or 15-minute intervals.
 A complex divorce involving pretrial motions can require 100 hours or more of your attorney’s time.
-At $264 per hour, that’s more than $26,000.
+At $300 per hour, that’s more than $30,000.

 Very few lawyers pay the costs of your case out of your retainer fee.
 They generally treat the retainer as their money, earned in increments as they perform work for you, and ask you to pay filing and service fees separately.

 If you don’t have $30,000 or more to pay for a divorce, Missouri offers free legal aid if your income is low enough to qualify.
-If your divorce is uncontested, certain lawyers may charge a flat fee rather than by the hour, ranging from $350 to $1,500 in Missouri.
+If your divorce is uncontested, certain lawyers may charge a flat fee rather than by the hour, ranging from $1,000 to $2,000 in Missouri.
 If your divorce is contested, however, expect to pay more.

 If you do pay your attorney on a retainer basis, keep note of the time you spend with him on the phone, in person and in court, then compare it against your monthly bill.
 If you speak to him on the phone for 15 minutes, he should bill you at most for 18 minutes of his time, if he bills in six-minute increments; lawyers always round their time up to the next increment.